 - Not breast feeding: Having gone through the lactation process also reduces the probability of suffering from this type of cancer.

-Between the ages of twenty and forty, it is necessary to do clinical breast exams with your doctor.
-Between these ages, we suggest doing exams every three years.
+Between the ages of twenty and forty, you should have clinical breast examinations with your doctor.
+Between these ages, we suggest doing checks every three years.

-After forty, it’s necessary to do a clinical breast exam and a mammogram a year.
+After forty years of age, you’ll need to do a clinical breast exam and a mammogram every year.
 A mammogram is a study of an image via x-rays that explores the consistency and formation of the mammary gland.
-It is done through a medical order.
-You should take it with you when you get so that a professional can evaluate the results.

 Request an appointment with your gynecologist.
-Besides answering all of your questions on the subject and the risk factors that are involved, you can learn how to do self exams and they will do the corresponding clinical exams
+Besides answering all of your questions on the subject and the risk factors that are involved, you can learn how to do self examinations, and they will also carry out the necessary clinical exams.

-Find a doctor that you feel comfortable with and take advantage of the space that they give you in the consultation in order to ask all the questions that you find relevant.
-They will keep track of the frequency that you have done the different analyses and will instruct you to do a mammogram when necessary.
+Find a doctor that you feel comfortable with and take advantage of the time they give you in order to ask all the questions that you find relevant.
+They will keep track of the frequency of the different tests, and will instruct you to do a mammogram when necessary.